 Suicide resources

-This page collects together the various suicide resources and related information from across the RCPsych website.
+This page collects together the various suicide resources and related information from across the RCPsych website, as well as selected resources from other organisations.

 For patients, carers and general public